kvartborg/SimpleMVC/README.md

 ## Setup App

 #### Set the default controller
-This is the equivalent of the "index page"/"home".
+This is the equivalent of the "index page"/"homepage".
-You can change the default controller `app/config/app.php`, default mehod should always be set to `index`
+You can change the default controller `app/config/app.php`, default mehod should always be set to `index`.

 #### Connect to MySQL
 Go to `app/config/database.php`.